Privacy notice

 In this case, all the personal data stored in the course of contact will be deleted.

-This website uses CleverReach to distribute newsletters.
-The supplier is CleverReach GmbH & Co.
-KG, Mühlenstr.
-43, 26180 Rastede, Germany.
-CleverReach is a service to facilitate the organization and analysis of newsletter distribution.
-The data you enter for the purposes of ordering the newsletter (e.g. e-mail address) are stored on CleverReach servers in Germany/Ireland.
+This website uses CleverReach for sending newsletters.
+The provider is CleverReach GmbH & Co.
+KG, Schafjückenweg 2, 26180 Rastede, Germany (hereinafter “CleverReach”).
+CleverReach is a service that can be used to organize and analyze newsletter distribution.
+The data you enter to subscribe to the newsletter (e.g., email address) is stored on CleverReach’s servers in Germany or Ireland.

 Google Maps